jonnekaunisto/simple-youtube-api/README.rst

 5. Click Create Credentials

 For user data:

-5. Select OAuth Client ID
+1. Select OAuth Client ID
-6. Select that you will call API from "Web Server"
+2. Select that you will call API from "Web Server"
-7. Download or copy your API key from the Credentials tab
+3. Download or copy your API key from the Credentials tab

-For non-user data
+For non-user data:

-5. Select API Key
+1. Select API Key
-6. Paste the key into a file
+2. Paste the key into a file

 Running Tests
 -------------